 If you have an outstanding disciplinary decision your result will be deferred until the matter is resolved.

 If you failed to show your student card at an exam your results will not appear until you have taken your card to the Student Central counter to prove your identity

 If you have unpaid tuition fees you will not be able to see your results until the matter is resolved.
 You can contact Brookes Finance to discuss this.
 If you cannot pay your fees you can contact Brookes Union Advice Service for advice on your options

 I have to resit an exam/ resubmit coursework.
 When will resits take place?

-Undergraduate Modular Programme Semester 2 exam resits and coursework resubmission will take place during the week beginning Monday, 1 July 2019.
+UMP Semester 1 exam resits and coursework resubmission will take place during the week beginning Monday 6 April 2020.

-Dates and times will be published on your PIP and Google calendar and it is your responsibility to check your PIP and to find out when and where your exams are held.
-If this information does not appear on your PIP page you should talk to your Module Leader.
+Dates and times will be published on your Google calendar and it is your responsibility to check your calendar and Student Information to find out when and where your exams are held.
+If you have a resit of coursework you will need to contact your Module Leader for information.

 Note: postgraduate resits may be scheduled on different dates.

 I will be away during the resit period.
 What can I do?